snkashis/android-docs/src/pages/plugins/overview/location-layer.md

 If you plan to use the snapped location provided by the Navigation SDK, you'll need to use `locationLayerPlugin.setLocationEngine()` to `null` to prevent location coordinates that aren't snapped to update the icon's location.
 Instead, you'll need to add `forceLocationUpdate()` inside of the Navigation SDK's `onProgressChange()` callback, which _does_ provide the snapped location.

 ## Customization
-The plugin allows for several customizations such as drawables, opacities, and more by passing in a style either while constructing the plugin or by using the provided `applyStyle()` API.
+The plugin allows for several customizations such as drawables, opacities, and more by passing in a style or a [LocationLayerOptions](https://github.com/mapbox/mapbox-plugins-android/blob/master/plugin-locationlayer/src/main/java/com/mapbox/mapboxsdk/plugins/locationlayer/LocationLayerOptions.java) object either while constructing the plugin or by using the provided `applyStyle()` API.

 For example, if you'd like to change the location layer icon from the default blue to a red, you first generate a new icon drawable showing the change.
 Then add the drawable to your project and then create a new style with the `parentLayout` being `LocationLayer`.
-[Here is a list of all of the attributes that can be customized](https://github.com/mapbox/mapbox-plugins-android/blob/4cb4a740c03340ec1cf5a1c21a47538e20a29454/app/src/main/res/values/styles.xml#L13).
+[Here is a list of all of the attributes that can be customized](https://github.com/mapbox/mapbox-plugins-android/blob/master/plugin-locationlayer/src/main/res-public/values/public_attrs.xml).